Last updated on December 5, 2025

 You should also make sure that the cover material is durable.
 A stiff cover isn’t enough if it wears away and allows other damages to find their way in to ruin your precious cardboard.
 Faux leather covers like the ones that Dragon Shield produces or XenoSkin covers like the Zipfolio from Ultimate Guard are usually the way to go here.
 Both of these material types offer high quality protection for your collection and are worth heavy consideration when shopping around.

-Other things like the capacity, color, weight, and aesthetic are also important as they’re what define your collection more than anything.
-A good binder can still feel bland if it’s a basic black with nothing interesting, so always make sure to check if the product you’re considering offers options that you really want.
+Other things like the capacity, weight, and aesthetic are also important as they’re what define your collection more than anything.
+A good binder can still feel bland if it’s a basic black with nothing interesting.
+Even the worst Magic art would help separate your binder from math, marketing, and music binders, so always make sure to check if the product you’re considering offers options that you really want.
 It isn’t usually that hard to find different sizes of binders from the same manufacturer.
 Some sellers don’t offer that many color options while others do.

 What to Avoid